linode/docs/docs/guides/platform/billing-and-support/tax-information/index.md

 ### My business is tax exempt.
 How can I stop further taxes from being charged to my Linode account?

 If your business or organization is tax exempt, you should add a verifiable tax ID to your Linode account.
 Once verified, taxes will no longer be added to invoices for customers outside of the **United States** and **Canada**.
 See [Adding a Tax ID](#adding-a-tax-id).
 Customers inside the **United States** and **Canada** will additionally need to submit any tax exemption certificates or reseller's certificates by [Opening a Support Ticket](https://www.linode.com/support/) which contains the required information.
-Registered businesses in **Canada** will always be billed for GST, HST, and QST federal sales tax, however may become exempt from *PST* sales tax by submitting a valid tax ID and PST certificate.
+Registered businesses in **Canada** will always be billed for GST and HST sales tax, however may become exempt from *PST* sales tax by submitting a valid tax ID and PST certificate.

 ### How can I review the taxes charged on previous invoices?